Indicators

 Relative Strength Index

-- Formula: The magic formula for RSI is:
+- Formula: The formula for RSI is:

 Here,RSI = 100 - 100 / (1 + RS)

-Section titled “Interpretation:”- Overbought/Oversold: As mentioned, levels above 70 might indicate a potential price pullback, while levels below 30 suggest a potential price bounce.
+Section titled “Interpretation”- Overbought/Oversold: As mentioned, levels above 70 might indicate a potential price pullback, while levels below 30 suggest a potential price bounce.

 - Divergence: If an asset’s price hits a new high or low, but the RSI doesn’t follow suit, it’s a divergence.
 This can be a sign of a potential price reversal.